By Abby Vinas

 When you’re a teenager with acne, the culprit is probably androgens.
 Also called the “male sex hormone,” boys develop the highest androgen levels in the testes to help the development of male sex organs and other adult male characteristics.
 But don’t let the nickname fool you.
 Despite being called the “male sex hormone,” it’s also present in women.
 Women typically produce a small amount of androgens in their ovaries as well, which helps contribute to characteristics like sex drive.

 Because men and women produce a different amount of androgens, the effects will be different--including those on the skin.
-High androgen levels increase sebum production, which are fluids produced in small glands that are attached to each hair follicle beneath the skin.
+The Office on Women's Health advises high androgen levels increase sebum production.
 Sebum is a naturally occurring substance that keeps the skin hydrated and prevents dryness and irritation.
 Sebum is a good thing, but too much sebum can be a problem.

 Boys and girls can suffer from acne in their teens, but boys tend to have a different reaction as they get older.
 As men’s hormones balance out at adulthood, their acne tends to diminish.
 Women however are more likely to suffer from acne throughout their lives.
 This is because women’s hormones fluctuate monthly along with their cycle.
 At any time, a woman’s hormones can imbalance androgen production, which will increase the likelihood of breakouts during their time of the month.
 During the process, acne usually breaks out around the chin.
 The good news?
 It usually disappears within days.